ericcornelissen/shescape/SECURITY.md

 ### What to Include in a Report

-Try to include as many the following items as possible in security reports:
+Try to include as many of the following items as possible in security reports:

 - An explanation of the problem
 - A proof of concept exploit
 - A suggested severity
-- Relevant CWE identifiers
+- Relevant [CWE] identifiers
 - The latest affected version
 - The earliest affected version
 - A suggested patch